sondermc/iac_nextmove/README.md

 ## Containment, Isolate
 Start finalizing the workon developing a consistent way of exposing your service.
 A proven technology is to develop an API that supports the basic functions of CRUD (Create, Read, Update, and Delete)

 - If the new way of working is not good enough, add the 'deviations' of the new way of working to the identification list.
-For the remainder leave the list at rest.
+For the remainder leave the list at rest, but keep it insight.
 - For any new request, start using the new way of working.
 At the start invest in guiding your consumer.
 - Is the new way of working functioning well enough to support your consumers?